eficode/powershell-copilot-training/README.md

    - Explore options to transfer the code to your file
    - Review and modify the code as needed
    - Add comments explaining what the code does
+4. You can also experiment with using inline chat for Code generation (Default: `Cmd+I` / `Ctrl+I`), often used for quick explanations or edits on selected code.

 ### Example Prompts
 - "Generate PowerShell code to get the current date and time in yyyy-MM-dd format"